 Being the youngest child in our family meant that I watched a lot more Star Wars than I had any interest in seeing.
 And a high school friend insisted episode after episode that I would love Star Trek: The Next Generation… I just needed to watch one more to see the light.

-Even a high school boyfriend broke up with me after I laughed through an episode of classic Doctor Who.
+A high school boyfriend even broke up with me after I laughed through an episode of classic Doctor Who.
 (This was long before the series re-boot in 2005, which came on the scene with a much larger budget and better effects.)